|Share this article:|

 Available Drivers: Select Vertica from the list of available drivers.

-Vertica’s JDBC driver version 9.1.1 is bundled automatically with CloverDX.
-If you require features that are only available in a later version of Vertica, you can click the plus sign to manually add the driver.
+Note The Vertica JDBC driver version 9.1.1 is automatically bundled with CloverDX.
+If you require features that are available in a later version of Vertica, click the plus sign to manually add a different driver version.
+The newly added driver will be listed in Available drivers with the name com.vertica.jdbc.Driver.

 - JDBC specific: Select Vertica from the drop-down list.